PRK Candidates Can Achieve Vastly Improved Vision

 - More severe visual errors

-Some patients who receive LASIK choose PRK because of certain benefits that derive from the differences between the two surgeries.
+Some patients who receive LASIK choose PRK because of certain benefits, as well as a minimized risk of complications, that derive from the differences between the two surgeries.
 Because no flap is created, the corneal tissue remains more stable than with LASIK.
 This factor can be significant for patients in occupations where there is concern about future eye trauma, such as sports players, police officers, or members of the military.
 Some patients may also choose PRK because there is zero risk of flap complications.
 Though rare, flap complications are one of the risks of LASIK and can include infections and inflammation at the flap site, which could make the epithelial layer heal abnormally.
 However, blade-free LASIK greatly reduces this risk, as does Wavefront technology, and we use both.
 Finally, PRK treatment does not require as much depth as LASIK.
 This reduces the risk of the surgeon removing too much of the cornea during its reshaping, and it leaves more tissue in place for a second treatment or future enhancement surgery.

 In short, every patient who is a candidate for LASIK is also a candidate for PRK.
 Your individual lifestyle and personal preferences will also factor into your decision.